spookbench/spooknotes/blogposts/amiga_dmscn/0_architecture_overview/index.md

 Before we will dive into code, it's good to get to know the machine we are going to work with.

-Of course, we would like to be compatible with as many Amiga models as possible. *You* may have a maxed out A1200 with 060 CPU, lots of ram and a fancy graphics card, and sure, you can write something that will look nice on your machine, but that's not a setup majority of people have, so they wouldn't be able to experience your awesome production!
+Of course, we would like to be compatible with as many Amiga models as possible.
+Sure, *you* may have a maxed out A1200 with 060 CPU, lots of RAM and a fancy graphics card, and you can write something that will look nice on your machine, but that's not a setup majority of people have, so they wouldn't be able to experience your awesome production!

 That's why we are going to target the most classic Amiga possible: the vanilla **A500** rocking **1.3 Kickstart** with **1MB of chip ram** (512K + 512K trapdoor expansion card).

 This will give us possibility to run our code on pretty much anything (sorry, Amiga 1000 ₍ᐢ.‸.ᐢ₎).

-### OCS, ECS...
-AGA?
-What is that?
+### OCS chipset
-As you could deduce from the title, this series of posts is going to target the OCS Amiga.
-After reading a previous paragraph, you can probably guess A500 is an OCS Amiga.
+As you could deduce from the title, this series of posts is going to target the OCS.
 But what does it exactly mean?

 **OCS** stands for **Original Chip Set**.
-It's the original version of the Amiga chipset, that started its life with A1000, then (after some revisions) got implemented in A500 and A2000.
+It's a version of the Amiga chipset, that started its life with A1000, then (after some revisions) got implemented in A500 and A2000.
+Later it was reworked a bit for the Amiga 3000 and introduced as **ECS**, **Enhanced Chip Set**.
+In 1992 the last version of the chipset, **AGA** (**Advanced Graphics Architecture**) hit the market.

 It consists of a few important parts: **custom chips** and **fast/chip/"slow" RAM sections**.
 Diagram below represents the system architecture: